Biography

 ALLISON LEYTON-BROWN

 Allison Leyton-Brown is an award-winning composer, producer, musical director and pianist.
 Allison has a degree in Composition and Jazz from Montreal’s Concordia University and a Masters in Composition for new Music Theater from NYU’s Tisch School of the Arts.
-Allison has composed countless original music and sound scores for various media: documentaries, TV shows, podcasts, children’s media, feature films, theater, opera and dance productions across North America and Europe.
+Allison has composed countless original music and sound scores for various media: documentaries, TV

-Allison has composed scores for various TV programs including animated shows Vida the Vet (Spin Master), Peg+Cat (PBS Kids – Emmy Award winner for Outstanding Music Direction and Composition), as well as dramatic series The Good Wife (CBS), Dateline NBC, 20/20, and What Would You Do?
-(ABC) and the pilot for Amazon Studios The Horror of Dolores Roach (based on the hit podcast)
+Allison’s recent TV scores include animated show Vida the Vet (Spin Master Entertainment) including the Main Title Theme and episodic songs for season 1 & 2, and season 2 of award-winning docuseries How I Got Here (Super Channel).
+Other TV scores include Peg+Cat (PBS Kids – Emmy Award winner for Outstanding Music Direction and Composition), dramatic series The Good Wife (CBS), Dateline NBC, 20/20, and What Would You Do?
+(ABC) and the pilot for

-Film credits include feature-length dance/art film North: a Love Story, dramatic shorts It Had Wings (DCIFF, MSPIFF, Durango Official Selections, Best Original Score Award – Wild Rose IFF), The Bicycle (Cannes, NY Film Fest), Chair and Manicotti (Archipelago/CINE), and documentaries Rainy Season (PBS) and Millions: A Lottery Story (nationwide screening).
+Film credits include documentary feature The Jungle (Woodstock Film Fest), feature-length dance/art film North: a Love Story, dramatic shorts It Had Wings (DCIFF, MSPIFF, Durango Official Selections, Best Original Score Award – Wild Rose IFF), The Bicycle (NY Film Fest), Chair and Manicotti (Archipelago/CINÉ), and documentaries Rainy Season (PBS) and Millions:

 Theatrical credits include music and lyrics for puppet musical Elmer the Patchwork Elephant Show (international tour in the UK, Singapore, Hong Kong and Canada), Pete the Cat: The Musical, and Pilgrimage to the Mouth (her fifth musical written with librettist/playwright Sophia Chapadjiev).
 Allison is composer-in-residence for avant-garde company Archipelago Theatre, for whom she has composed five scores including their critically-acclaimed multi-media production The Narrowing.
 Allison has repeatedly been invited as an artist-in-residence at Duke University and has written five award-winning scores for productions there including Exit the King and 2018’s Dancing at Lughnasa.